Master of Science in Management

 In the research project-based MSc in Management, you develop your applied research skills in a relevant business topic, preparing you for an exciting career in an industry of your choice.
 This one-year program is the fastest way to position yourself as an expert right after your undergraduate degree.

-The MSc in Management with research project enables you to conduct applied research to contribute to a management or business challenge in one of our five areas of concentration: Accounting, Entrepreneurship, Finance, Innovation Management and Organizational Behaviour and Human resources (OBHR).
+The MSc in Management with research project enables you to conduct applied research to contribute to a management or business challenge in one of our seven areas of concentration: Accounting, Business Analytics, Entrepreneurship, Finance, Innovation Management, Marketing & Behavioural Science, and Organizational Behaviour & Human Rresources (OBHR).
 Given the program’s focus on facilitating evidence-based practice, the Research Project allows you to use your advanced research skills to make an impact and inform practices within an organization or several organizations dealing with the same challenges.

 In one year, experience a wide range of learning opportunities through your courses, your capstone research project, Telfer Research Seminar Series, teaching assistantships and more.